 - Visitors Insurance – 800-344-9540

-Effective December 31, 2017, Mount Sinai requires Principal Investigators to pay their postdocs, as a minimum, $50,700.
-Postdoc stipend/salary increases in following years will be at the discretion of the hiring Principal Investigator, but will be no lower than the NIH guidelines based on years of experience.
+Effective December 31, 2018, Mount Sinai requires Principal Investigators to pay their postdocs, as a minimum, $58,661.
+Postdoc stipend/salary increases in following years will be at the discretion of the hiring Principal Investigator.
 Principal Investigators may pay a postdoctoral fellow a stipend/salary above the ISMMS stipend levels.

 In the event that a postdoctoral fellow receives outside funding from another institution, the stipend/salary must be supplemented to reach the minimum level stipulated by Mount Sinai.